sreyaad/ANN-Iris/README.md

 # Multi-Class Classification using Iris dataset

-This is a Python project for Classification of Iris species into Setosa, Versicolor and Virginica.
+This is a Python project for Classification of Iris species into `Setosa`, `Versicolor` and `Virginica`.

 ## Motivation